 Whether you chose to bug out on your own terms or you are ordered by local authorities to leave your home, make sure you have everything covered.
-Survival for you and your loved ones may depend on the preparations you make and your chances increase greatly if you avoid these bugging out mistakes.
+Survival for you and your loved ones may depend on the preparations you make.
+Your chances increase greatly if you avoid these bugging out mistakes.

 Mistakes to avoid when bugging out:

 Assume that you will be able to return home